-In a true rags-to-riches story: Walker went from being a single mother who washed clothes to make ends meet to becoming a successful entrepreneur.
+In a true rags-to-riches story, Walker went from being a single mother who washed clothes to becoming a successful entrepreneur.

 Madam C.J.
-Walker’s Early Life
+Walker: The Early Years

 However, economic and racial upheavals in the aftermath of the war meant the freeborn child grew up in a world of racial unrest.

-A group of white vigilantes called the “Knights of the White Camelia” terrorized the black residents of Louisiana to support white control of the government and to uphold white supremacy.
+A group of white vigilantes called the “Knights of the White Camelia” terrorized the Black residents of Louisiana to support white control of the government and to uphold white supremacy.

-The Making Of Madam Walker
+The Making Of Madam C.J.
+Walker

 In St. Louis, things were slightly better.
 The future Madam C.J.
 Walker found work as a laundress and cook.
 She also joined the African Methodist Episcopal Church, which boasted an influential congregation.